jonalm/EventTimeSeries.jl/README.md

 # EventTimeSeries.jl

-Implements some functionality to handle event time series where each row/entry conforms to a triplet which consist of a timestamp, a tag and a value.
+This package provides some functionality to handle event time series where each row/entry conforms to a triplet which consist of a timestamp, a tag and a value.

 If you are looking for general time series functionality, check out the much more mature [TimeSeries.jl](https://github.com/JuliaStats/TimeSeries.jl) package first.

+This package is motivated by sparse time series (i.e. one tag-value pair per timestamp) which represents state changes (i.e. tag-value pairs are valid until until a new value is given for the same tag, and that "forward fill" is the natural imputation strategy).

 The package exports the type `EventTS` (subtype of `AbstractVector{Event}`) which holds the time series.
 It should be constructed by named arguments `EventTS(;timestamps, tag, values)` where
  - The `timestamps` must be a sorted vector and contain the same number of elements as `values`.